karadagserhat/kamp-tur/README.md

 ## 1. Overview
 •	Created a camping app that lets users buy a camp tours.

-•	Architected an Camp API which dramatically improved codebases, making them more DRY, more secure, and more efficient.
+•	Architected an Camp API which improved codebases, making them more DRY, more secure, and more efficient.

 •	Implemented authentication and authorization using JSON Web Token and Cookie.